ZiggyCreatures/FusionCache/README.md

 - [**:stopwatch: Soft/Hard timeouts**](docs/Timeouts.md): advanced timeouts management prevents waiting for too long when calling a factory or the distributed cache.
 This is done to avoid that such slow calls would hang your application.
 It is possible to specify both *soft* and *hard* timeouts that will be used depending on whether there's a fallback value to use for the specific call or not
 - [**:dark_sunglasses: Background completion**](docs/Timeouts.md): when you specify a factory timeout and it actually occurs, the timed-out factory can keep running in the background and, if and when it successfully complete, the cache will be immediately updated with the new value to be used right away
 - [**:zap: High performance**](docs/StepByStep.md): FusionCache is optimized to minimize CPU usage and memory allocations to get better performance and lower the cost of your infrastructure all while obtaining a more stable, error resilient application
-- [**:dizzy: Natively sync/async**](docs/CoreMethods.md): full native support for both the synchronous and asynchronous programming model, with sync/async methods working togheter harmoniously
+- [**:dizzy: Natively sync/async**](docs/CoreMethods.md): full native support for both the synchronous and asynchronous programming model, with sync/async methods working together harmoniously
 - [**:telephone_receiver: Events**](docs/Events.md): there's a comprehensive set of events to subscribe to regarding core events inside of a FusionCache instance, both at a high level and at lower levels (memory/distributed layers)
 - [**:jigsaw: Plugins**](docs/Plugins.md): thanks to a plugin subsystem it is possible to extend FusionCache with additional behaviour, like adding support for metrics, statistics, etc
 - **:page_with_curl: Extensive logging**: comprehensive, structured, detailed and customizable logging via the standard `ILogger<T>` interface (you can use Serilog, NLog, etc)